 How it is given

 PROVEBLUE can be given in two ways depending upon what it is being used for.
-It can be given:
+It can

 as an injection into a vein either diluted or undiluted